-NPN Silicon Epitaxial Transistor
+NPN Silicon Planar Epitaxial Transistor

-This family of NPN Silicon Epitaxial transistors is designed for use as a general purpose amplifier and in switching applications.
+This NPN Silicon Epitaxial transistor is designed for use in industrial and consumer applications.
 The device is housed in the SOT-223 package which is designed for medium power surface mount applications.

-- High Voltage: V(BR)CEO of 250 and 350 Volts. - The SOT-223 package can be soldered using wave or reflow. - SOT-223 package ensures level mounting, resulting in improved thermal conduction, and allows visual inspection of soldered joints.
-The formed leads absorb thermal stress during soldering, eliminating the possibility of damage to the die - Available in 12 mm Tape and Reel T1 Configuration - 7 inch/1000 unit reel T3 Configuration - 13 inch/4000 unit reel - PNP Complement is BSP16T1
+- High Current: 2.0 Amp - The SOT-223 package can be soldered using wave or reflow. - SOT-223 package ensures level mounting, resulting in improved thermal conduction, and allows visual inspection of soldered joints.
+The formed leads absorb thermal stress during soldering, eliminating the possibility of damage to the die. - Available in 12 mm Tape and Reel Use PZT651T1 to order the 7 inch/1000 unit reel Use PZT651T3 to order the 13 inch/4000 unit reel - PNP Complement is PZT751T1